nasa/Transform-to-Open-Science/Module_4/Lesson_1/readme.md

 Read the statement below and decide whether it's true or false:

-*Software is referred to as open source when it is publicly accessible; anyone can see, modify, and distribute the code as they see fit.*
+*Software is referred to as open source when it is publicly accessible; anyone can see, modify, and distribute the code as they see fit within the constraints set by the software license.*

 - True
 - False